Zachary-Weiss/InstaScraper/README.md

 ## InstaScraper
 InstaScraper is a tool that allows you to track changes in your followers' activities on Instagram.
 By logging into your account, it pulls data on who your followers follow and compares it to previous data to identify any changes.
 Stay informed about your network's activity effortlessly with InstaScraper!
+Note- InstaScraper is currently incomplete.

 ## Features
 Follower Tracking: Monitor the list of people your followers follow.